 After breakfast at the hotel, drive back to Incheon Airport to end this Korea private tour, say farewell to the local guide, and board the international flight out of Korea.

 Dates & Pricing

-[email protected] reserves the right to change tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.
+[email protected] reserves the right to change Korea private tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.

 Prices are based on twin share occupancy.

-Discounted rates for groups of 4 travelers and above:
+Rates for private groups of 2 travelers and above:

-4 travelers- US$3268/ person
+2 travelers- US$5,499/ person

-6 travelers- US$2673/ person
+4 travelers- US$3,450/ person

-- Accommodation in selected hotels
+- Accommodation at selected hotels/homestay

-- Transfer by private vehicle
+- Transfer by private A/C vehicle

 - English speaking guide